bairblog/bairblog.github.io/_posts/2019-10-21-coordination.md

 we discuss in the Future Work section, but we expect that even this will be enough to outperform self-play in our Overcooked environment.

+# Experiments

+To test our hypotheses, we created five different Overcooked layouts, shown below.

 <p style="text-align:center;">
 <img src="https://bair.berkeley.edu/static/blog/coordination/9 All Layouts.png">
 <br>